mariaeduardabuenoda/Nasa_Space_Trip_App./README.md

 After starting the application:

-Home
+- Home
-Open the application.
+- Open the application.
-Confirm that the NASA Space Lines home screen appears.
+- Confirm that the NASA Space Lines home screen appears.
-Click ENTER.
+- Click ENTER.
-Destinations
+- Destinations
-Select a destination.
+- Select a destination.
-Confirm that the destination image loads.
+- Confirm that the destination image loads.
-Verify the destination information.
+- Verify the destination information.
-NASA APOD
+- NASA APOD
-Open a destination.
+- Open a destination.
-Scroll to the NASA APOD section.
+- Scroll to the NASA APOD section.
-Wait for the NASA content to load.
+- Wait for the NASA content to load.
-Verify the title and image/video.
+- Verify the title and image/video.
-Gravity Calculator
+- Gravity Calculator
-Enter a weight in kilograms.
+- Enter a weight in kilograms.
-Click:
-CALCULAR PESO ESPACIAL
+- Click:CALCULATE SPATIAL WEIGHT
-Verify the calculated result.
+- Verify the calculated result.
 ---

 ### **🔐 API Security**